 Regardless of when you sail, be sure to put a deposit down as soon as possible.
 There are certainly promotions and sales throughout the year, but in general, the best prices for cruises will be found when booked as early as you can manage.
 Cruise fare is determined largely by supply and demand.
 When an itinerary goes on sale, all the inventory is available, but as rooms start to be reserved, inventory drops and that can coincide with prices rising.
 Most Royal Caribbean fans will tell you that the best fares they find are those booked one to two years prior to their cruise.

 The other really good reason to book early is for airfare.
-Airfare pricing is notoriously in flux, so you want to get an acceptable rate for your air travel in coordination with reserving your cruise.
+Airfare pricing is notoriously volatile, so you want to get an acceptable rate for your air travel in coordination with reserving your cruise.

-How long should of a cruise to book?
+How long of a cruise should you choose?

 By going with a slightly longer cruise, you will have the opportunity to really explore the ship and enjoy the experience.
 Shorter cruises go by so quickly and for someone new to cruising, it may not provide enough time on ship or on shore to really get a sense of it all.
 Moreover, on a per-night basis, the cost of a cruise tends to be cheaper the longer the sailing.